drjoschua/nr-litteratur/USA-ASS.md

 ## Pruitt & Grudin (2003) Personas: practice and theory

 [Up](#tekster-som-handler-om-evalueringsmetoder-for-brukervennlighet-usa-ass)

+Pruitt & Grudin (2003) define Personas as fictional characters representing of individual users or user groups based on Alan Cooper's The Inmates are Running the Asylum.
+They explain that Personas were originally rough sketches that were used in marketing.
+These Personas had some original downsides including not being believable, the characters being communicated poorly, not providing a manual on how to use the characters, and the lack of high-level support within a company.
+Consequently, Personas involved to more detailed characters by including data from interviews and statistical data.

+They present their own best-practice approach to Personas within Microsoft.

+Pruitt & Grudin (2003) furthermore discuss the pros and cons of using more evolved Personas in the design process.
+Pros:
+- Creating a strong focus on users and work contexts through a fictionalized setting that can create engagement in designers and developers.
+- Creating Personas helps to make assumptions about the target audience more explicit.
+- Creating a powerful medium for communicating results and improving the understanding of the target group.
+- Focusing attention on a specific target group.

+Cons:
+- Getting the right Persona or set of Personas for a specific target group can be challenging.
+- Reusing existing Personas when it would be more appropriate to create new ones.
+- Different groups or roles in the design process might have different needs requiring diverging Persona attributes or target audiences.
+A marketing department might have different wishes to Personas than for example product development.
+- Overusing personas replacing other valid methods like user-testing, product evaluation, etc. ("Persona mania").

+Persona is not a science!
+It requires decision-making.

 ## McFadden et al. (2002) Remote Usability Evaluation: Overview and Case Studies